georgelza/MongoCreator-GoProducer-avro/README.md

     There is also a little script called cremongoatlassinks.
 If you populate a file .pwdmongoatlas with your Atlas credentials then this will create a sink job to push salesbaskets and salespayments onto MongoDB Atlas.
 Likewise if you decide to deploy a local mongodb instance/container then populate .pwdmongolocal with the credentials for cremonglocalsinks.sh use.

+## Note:

+The following steps was copied out of Rob Moffit's blog, all credit goes to him.

+1. Inspecting the data stored in the MinIO S3 container can be accomplished via MC as follows:

+    - List the files/folders in iceberg store, and as you get to know more you can increase the depth of the listing.

+    docker exec minio mc ls -r minio/iceberg/

+    - Copy contents of the hms-standalone DerbyDB out.

+    docker cp hms-standalone:/tmp/metastore_db /tmp/hms_db

+    rlwrap ij

+    SHOW TABLE IN app;

+    SELECT db_id, name FROM dbs;

+    - Let's look at the data that's been written to MinIO:

+    docker exec minio mc ls -r minio/warehouse/

+    - Update the below folder/file structure as per your own needs.

+    docker exec minio mc head minio/warehouse/db_rmoff.db/t_foo/metadata/00000-57d8f913-9e90-4446-a049-db084d17e49d.metadata.json

+    docker exec minio mc \
+        cat minio/warehouse/db_rmoff.db/t_foo/data/00000-0-e4327b65-69ac-40bc-8e90-aae40dc607c7-00001.parquet \
+        /tmp/data.parquet && \
+        duckdb :memory: "SELECT * FROM read_parquet('/tmp/data.parquet')"

 ## Deployable Sections/Sub projects: